Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons22.md

 ## Immutable
 - While `constant` variables are for values known at `compile time`, `immutable` can be used for variables set at `deployment time` that will not change.
 The naming convention for immutable variables is to add the prefix i_ to the variable name (e.g., i_owner).
-- Comparing gas usage after making owner an immutable variable, we observe similar gas savings to the constant keyword.
+- Comparing gas usage after making `owner` an `immutable` variable, we observe similar gas savings to the `constant` keyword.

+- 💡 TIP

+>> Don't focus too much on `gas optimization` at this early stage of learning.